Medical PCB Assembly and Manufacturing

 Step 1: Design Imaging

-At this step, the medical PCB manufacturing factory becomes involved in the process.
-The medical electronics PCB board manufacturer utilizes a plotter printer to convert the design files for circuit boards into films, which serve as photo negatives of the diagram.
+At this step, the medical PCB manufacturing factory becomes involved in the process and utilizes a plotter printer to convert the design files for circuit boards into films, which serve as photo negatives of the diagram.

 When the PCB is printed, the inside layers exhibit two colors of ink: